Political corruption: Whistleblowers

-A whistleblower (also written as whistle-blower or whistle blower) is a person who exposes any kind of information or activity that is deemed illegal, unethical, or not correct within an organization that is either private or public.
+A whistleblower is a person who exposes any kind of information or activity that is deemed illegal, unethical, or not correct within an organization that is either private or public.

 Measuring corruption

 Measuring corruption accurately is difficult if not impossible due to the illicit nature of the transaction and imprecise definitions of corruption.
 Few reliable measures of the magnitude of corruption exists and among those, there is a high level of heterogeneity.
 One of the most common ways to estimate corruption is through perception surveys.
-They have the advantage of good coverage, however, they do not measure corruption precisely.
-While "corruption" indices first appeared in 1995 with the Corruption Perceptions Index CPI, all of these metrics address different proxies for corruption, such as public perceptions of the extent of the problem.
+They have the advantage of good coverage; however, they do not measure corruption precisely.

+While "corruption" indices first appeared in 1995 with the Corruption Perceptions Index (CPI), all of these metrics address different proxies for corruption, such as public perceptions of the extent of the problem.
 However, over time the refinement of methods and validation checks against objective indicators has meant that, while not perfect, many of these indicators are getting better at consistently and validly measuring the scale of corruption.

 Transparency International, an anti-corruption NGO, pioneered this field with the CPI, first released in 1995.
 This work is often credited with breaking a taboo and forcing the issue of corruption into high-level development policy discourse.
-Transparency International currently publishes three measures, updated annually: a CPI (based on aggregating third-party polling of public perceptions of how corrupt different countries are); a Global Corruption Barometer (based on a survey of general public attitudes toward and experience of corruption); and a Bribe Payers Index, looking at the willingness of foreign firms to pay bribes.
+Transparency International publishes three measures, updated annually: a CPI (based on aggregating third-party polling of public perceptions of how corrupt different countries are); a Global Corruption Barometer (based on a survey of general public attitudes toward and experience of corruption); and a Bribe Payers Index, looking at the willingness of foreign firms to pay bribes.

 The Corruption Perceptions Index is the best known of these metrics, though it has drawn much criticism and may be declining in influence.
 In 2013 Transparency International published a report on the "Government Defence Anti-corruption Index".
 This index evaluates the risk of corruption in countries' military sector.